Developer Guide

 - has the ability to save

-objects in JSON format and parse it back to an object after. - has the ability to save
+UserPrefobjects in JSON format and parse it back to an object after. - has the ability to save

-objects in JSON format, nested with its associated list ofSession
+Studentobjects in JSON format, nested with its associated list ofSessionorRecurringSessionobjects, and parse it back after.

 Common classes